jycho5758/jycho5758.github.io/_portfolio/project-3-boron-nitride-phase-transformation.md

 ## Approach
 At **Lawrence Livermore National Laboratory**, I:

-- developed and validated a **MACE machine-learning potential** for boron-nitride polymorphs, then
+- Developed and validated a **MACE machine-learning potential** for boron-nitride polymorphs, then
-- applied machine-learning molecular dynamics, enhanced sampling (umbrella sampling, metadynamics), and solid-state NEB to quantify energy barriers and interfacial evolution pathways between distinct BN phases.
+- Applied machine-learning molecular dynamics, enhanced sampling (umbrella sampling, metadynamics), and solid-state NEB to quantify energy barriers and interfacial evolution pathways between distinct BN phases.

 ## Collaboration
-Carried out with **Dr. Liwen F. Wan** and colleagues at LLNL; a manuscript is in preparation.
+Carried out with **Dr. Liwen F. Wan**, **Dr. Nikhil Rampal** and colleagues at LLNL; a manuscript is in preparation.

 *See related [publications](/publications/).*